vyos/vyos-documentation/docs/configuration/service/tftp-server.rst

 Provide TFTP server listening on both IPv4 and IPv6 addresses ``192.0.2.1`` and ``2001:db8::1`` serving the content from ``/config/tftpboot``.
-Uploading via TFTP to this server is not allowed!
+Uploading via TFTP to this server is disabled.

 The resulting configuration will look like: